nashville-software-school/server-side-dotnet-curriculum/book-2-web-apis/chapters/defining-types-honey-raes.md

 ### Namespaces

 Namespaces are another concept in C# that you didn't learn about in your introduction to programming in the front end part of the course.
 A `namespace`, most simply stated, is a space for names.
 Names are things like class definition names.
 Within a `namespace`, those names have to be unique (for example, you can't have two classes both named `AwesomeClass` within the same namespace).
+If you are familiar with the concept of _scope_ from Javascript, a namespace creates a scope for classes, even across multiple files if those files use the same namespace.

 In Javascript, you got used to different files creating different _modules_ that you could import from one to another.
-But C# is different.
+But a C# project is different.
 Once the code is compiled, the different files you wrote are no longer relevant - there is just one file of compiled code per project that .NET runs.
-In Book 1, because we didn't use namespaces, all of the code in all of the files of our project were in one big global namespace.
+In Book 1, because we didn't use namespaces, all of the code in all of the files of our project was in one global namespace.

-Don't believe me?
-I can prove it to you!
+You can see how class names are recognized across files in your program like this:

 1. Open `ThrownForALoop` in VS Code
 1. At the bottom of `Program.cs`, add this line: `class Product {}`